rancher/docs/content/rancher/v2.x/en/tools/monitoring/_index.md

 ![EnableClusterMonitoring]({{< baseurl >}}/img/rancher/enable-cluster-monitoring.gif)

 Following Prometheus deployment, two monitoring applications are added to the cluster's `system` project's **Catalog Apps** page: `cluster-monitoring` and `monitoring-operator`.
-You can use the `cluster-monitoring` catalog app to [log into the Grafana instance](#grafana-logging-in-for-clusters) for the cluster.
+You can use the `cluster-monitoring` catalog app to [access the Grafana instance](#grafana-accessing-for-clusters) for the cluster.

 ## Configuring Project Monitoring